kuro-jojo/chess/README.md

 2. King Castling (long and short)
 3. Check and Checkmate
 4. Sound effect (to make things much better)

+To play with another player on another machine, change the socket address from localhost to the server address in the board.js file.
 <!-- ## Contributing

 If you would like to contribute to this project, please follow these steps: